Disproving the normal graph conjecture: Proof of Lemma

-Now, we prove our claim that if $M_2$ holds then $N_{Q_1}$ holds as well.
-We know that at least $0.99|Q_1|$ vertices in $Q_1$ have degree at least $0.99d$ in $B$.
-Let us compute the number of vertices (called \emph{bad} vertices) which do not have at least $d/2$ private neighbors.
-Such a vertex is adjacent to at least $0.49d$ non-good edges since its degree is at least $0.99d$.
-Since the total number of non-good edges is at most $0.08|Q_1|d$ it follows that the number of bad vertices is easily at most $0.2|Q_1|$.
-Therefore, at least $0.8|Q_1|$ vertices in $Q_1$ have at least $d/2$ private neighbors, proving the claim.
+Now, we prove our claim that if $M$ holds then $N_{Q_1}$ holds as well.
+We recall again that at least $0.99|Q_1|$ vertices in $Q_1$ have degree at least $0.95d$ in $B$.
+Let us compute the number of vertices in $Q_1$ (called \emph{bad} vertices) which do not have at least $d/2$ private neighbors.
+By the remark above, the number of bad vertices which have degree at most $0.95d$ in $B$ is at most $0.01|Q_1|$.
+Thus, it suffices to bound the number of bad vertices which have degree at least $0.95d$ in $B$.
+Such a vertex is adjacent to at least $0.45d$ non-good edges since its degree is at least $0.95d$.
+Since the total number of non-good edges is at most $0.18|Q_1|d$ it follows that the number of all bad vertices is easily at most $\tfrac{0.18|Q_1|}{0.49} + 0.01|Q_1| < |Q_1|/2$.
+Therefore, at least $|Q_1|/2$ vertices in $Q_1$ have at least $d/2$ private neighbors, proving the claim.
 Summarizing,